-c) Develop the school holiday provision to include developmental sports clubs and provide experience for VISPA volunteers.
-Magnus Academy.
-2 volunteers engaged in 5 d) Development of an annual swimming competition to identify talented swimmers and signpost to local clubs.
+1.2 Inclusion Ensuring a Best Start/ Improvin g Healthy Lifestyles / Tackling Physical Activity/ Recognisi ng Mental Health T a Best Start/ Improvin g Healthy Lifestyles / Tackling Physical Activity/ Recognisi ng Mental c) Develop the school holiday provision to include developmental sports clubs and provide experience for VISPA volunteers.
+2 community sports (archery and football) clubs and Trent Bridge Community Trust delivered sessions during the Summer holiday programme at NSFC and Magnus Academy.
+2 volunteers engaged in 5 sessions during this period.
+Email promotion sent out to all clubs to see if any clubs would be interested in coaching at holiday sports camps for the rest of 2025 a Best Start/ Improvin g Healthy Lifestyles / Tackling Physical Activity/ Recognisi ng Mental d) Development of an annual swimming competition to identify talented swimmers and signpost to local clubs.
 COMPLETE - The annual gala took take place on 23 rd December with over a hundred children taking part.
-The activity was a huge success and will be provided again during 2025-2026.
-1.2 Inclusion Ensuring a Best Start/ Improvin g Healthy Lifestyles / Tackling Physical Activity/ Recognisi ng Mental Health a) Continue the roll out of with Shaw Mind for access to fitness suite facilities through local secondary schools to support small groups of targeted young people with mental health problems. b) Continue to offer 20 bursaries for identified young people living with mental health conditions, to access a free 12-month gym membership at each or our leisure centre sites DLC, NSFC, SLC, BLC c) Explore, pilot and develop one session targeting people with a disability engaging with a minimum of 10 people per session, over a 10-week period Magnus Academy - COMPLETE Shaw Mind's mental health resilience training booklet issued to all participants.
+The activity was a huge success and will be provided again during 2025-2026. of with Shaw Mind for access to fitness suite facilities through local secondary schools to support small groups of targeted young people with mental health problems.
+Continue to offer 20 bursaries for identified young people living with mental health conditions, to access a free 12-month gym membership at each of our leisure centre sites DLC, NSFC, SLC, BLC Minster School - COMPLETE Magnus Academy - COMPLETE Shaw Mind's mental health resilience training booklet issued to all participants.
 10 students from Magnus, targeted by the school SENCo lead engaged.
 Noticeable improvements in mental and physical health reported by including students' readiness to engage in other school activities.
 At least 3 students continue to access the fitness suite (pay and play).
 1 student granted a YP bursary.
 29 applications received from schools and partners in September 2024.
 12 applications were granted a bursary after clearly demonstrating their mental health need with 7 taking up the pass.
 Amendments have now been made to the scheme to allow for repeat applications to be sent.
-30 students from Newark Orchard School toured NSFC facilities to familiarise themselves with the
+30 students from Newark Orchard School toured NSFC facilities to familiarise themselves with the centre, prior to group gym sessions beginning held in January.
+Orchard students inducted and provided with active card to support use outside of the school day.

+d) Join National Disability Awareness campaigns to raise awareness of the disability offer and broaden the spread of publicity.
 Sessions supported by sports dev and fitness apprentices.

 10 weeks of engagement in the fitness suite at NSFC has been completed.
 Students continue to access gym in their own time, development of bursary for YP with SMEH to continue to engage and increase levels of PA.

-School HT and parents visited during final sessions and were thrilled by the levels of student engagement, accessibility of facilities and d) Join National Disability supportive staff.
-Awareness campaigns to raise awareness of the disability offer and Dementia Action Awareness week was celebrated broaden the spread of on social media through the promotion of inclusive publicity. sessions, which take place at SLC and NSFC.
+School HT and parents visited during final sessions and were thrilled by the levels of student engagement, accessibility of facilities and supportive staff.

+Dementia Action Awareness week was celebrated on social media through the promotion of inclusive sessions, which take place at SLC and NSFC.

 World Stroke Day' and 'International Day of Persons with a disability' were celebrated across social media whilst promoting suitable physical activity sessions for those with long term health conditions.

 In December 'World Disability Day' was celebrated across social media highlighting the inclusive sessions we provide.

-Profile of A4T apprentice with a disability was celebrated on social media. e) Support the N&S Sports Council to develop a team of COMPLETE Mental Health ambassadors across the district. f) Approach local organisations including the Youth Service and Parish Councils to offer activities to Funding received through Community Alcohol address antisocial Partnership (CAP) to facilitate an accessible and behaviour (work with supportive football session for young people living at least 10 PC's across in Hawtonville.
-Sessions began in February in the district). partnership with Hawtonville Young Peoples Centre, Nottingham Forest Community Trust, Newark Town Council and NSDC officers.
-In the first 5 sessions there were 73 young people engaged in the added g) Identify sessions/activities, once per month that can be offered on a 'Pay what you can' basis. football part of the session or taking part in a cooking activity provided by NSDC officers.
-Discussion continued with Ollerton and Boughton CAP for diversionary sport activities with partners, following the launch of the Hawtonville sessions.
-Not complete - work in progress with software provider to enable this to be provided through the front of house system.
-Launch the Safer Gyms initiative in conjunction with partners, highlighting A4T involvement and accreditation of all 4 sites.
-COMPLETE.
-All paperwork and training is in place and this will be an ongoing process of updates, to ensure compliance with the scheme.
-1.3 Volunteers and workforce Tackling Physical Activity (a) Work in the secondary schools to develop volunteering opportunities for children aged 14 and over.
-Engagement with 5 schools and a target of 40 new young people on the VISPA programme.
-Attendance at various events throughout the year included Dukeries Academy mock interviews Joseph Whitaker mock interviews Southwell Minster mock interviews Joseph Whitaker careers fair Newark Academy careers fair You Can Do Sport careers fair Southwell Minster careers fair Dukeries Academy careers fair Magnus Academy careers fair Newark Academy careers assembly Southwell Minster careers assembly Magnus Academy health and wellbeing day Newark College Welcome Back Day b) Include developmental/ mentoring opportunities for VISPA volunteers within the school holiday activity programme.
-There were 39 applications received with 20 individuals inducted onto the A4T VISPA programme who are undertaking weekly volunteering sessions and holiday activities.
-There were 6 that volunteered on holiday activities working alongside A4T coaches. c) Develop a digital platform to record Complete - integrated into A4T staff portal platform.
+Profile of A4T apprentice with a disability was celebrated on social media.

+- e) Support the N&S

+Sports Council to

+develop a team of

+Mental Health

+ambassadors across

+the district.

+- f) Approach local organisations including the Youth Service and Parish Councils to offer activities to address antisocial behaviour (work with at least 10 PC's across the district).

+COMPLETE